easylearningscores/EarthFarseer/README.md

 [🆕News](docs/en/changelog.md)

+##  NOTE: We use the concepts of VQ-VAE and memory to improve Earthfarseer and add more experiments.
+Currently, it is submitted to TPAMI 2024 as Earthfarseer-V2.

 ## Abstract
 Efficiently modeling spatio-temporal physical processes presents a challenge for deep learning.
 Recent models often lack simplicity and practicality.
 To address this, we propose EarthFarseer, a concise framework combining parallel local convolutions and global Fourier-based transformer architectures.
 This approach dynamically captures local-global spatial interactions and dependencies.
 EarthFarseer also incorporates multi-scale fully convolutional and Fourier architectures for efficient temporal evolution.
 It demonstrates strong adaptability, fast convergence, and improved local fidelity in long-term predictions across various datasets, achieving state-of-the-art performance.